 5.2.5.
-Step (v): Conducting an ESIA: Guidance for the WoEFCC
+Step (v): Conducting an ESIA: Guidance for the WoRLEP

-In liaison with the ORCU and with the support from the OEFCCA, the WoEFCC office together with Woreda LUPT is responsible for ensuring that the required ESIA is conducted as per the national and regional ESIA requirements.
+In liaison with the OFWE/ORCU and with the support from the Oromia BoRLEP, the WoRLEP office together with Woreda LUPT is responsible for ensuring that the required ESIA is conducted as per the national and regional ESIA requirements.
 The ESIA can be conducted by a team of experts drawn from the Woreda sector offices or by a consultant as deemed necessary.
 If a team of woreda experts is opted, they have to be given the necessary trainings on ESIA procedures, safeguard policies, relevant policies and ESIA guidelines before conducting the environmental and social impact study.
-It is vital to underline that terms of reference (ToR) for the ESIA should be provided by the OEFCCA.
+It is vital to underline that terms of reference (ToR) for the ESIA should be provided by the Oromia BoRLEP.
 A suggested ToR for ESIA preparation is attached in Annex 8.
-The ESIA report should consist of i) description of the program activity (with location), the environmental baseline, the impacts, mitigating measures, and recommendations for implementation and monitoring of the mitigating measures, among others (see Annex 8 for detail information on the contents of the ESIA report).
+The ESIA report should consist of i) description of the program activity (with location), the environmental baseline, the impacts, mitigating measures, among others (see Annex 8 for detail information on the contents of the ESIA report).
 Reference for mitigation measures can be made in FEPA ESIA guidelines and in Annex 5.
-(It should be noted that any program activities that would be categorized as category 'A' will not be financed by the OFLP.)
+(It should be noted that any program activities that would be rated as category 'A' will not be financed by OFLP.)

 5.2.6.
-Step (vi): Reviewing the ESIA Report: Guidance for the OEFCCA
+Step (vi): Reviewing the ESIA Report: Guidance for the REPLA/B

-The ESIA report will be submitted to the OEFCCA through ORCU.
-The OEFCCA, with technical inputs of the Oromia REDD+ TWG, will review the ESIA report and makes decision by (a) approving the program activity (with conditions relating to implementation); (b) recommending re-design (with required and/or recommended amendments); or (c) rejecting the program activity (with comments as to what is required to submit as an acceptable screening report).
+The ESIA report will be submitted to the Oromia BoRLEP through OFWE/ORCU.
+The Oromia BoRLEP, with technical inputs of the Oromia REDD+ TWG, will review the ESIA report and makes decision by approving the program activity (with conditions relating to implementation); recommending re-design (with required and/or recommended amendments); or rejecting the program activity (with comments as to what is required to submit as an acceptable screening report).
 ESIA report reviews should be done in the given time frame (shortest possible time) to avoid delays in program activity implementation.
-The result of the review has to be communicated to ORCU as soon as completed.
+The result of the review has to be communicated to OFWE/ORCU as soon as completed.